 What is Neurology?

 Neurology is a medical speciality which deals with physical disorders affecting the brain, spinal cord, peripheral nerves and muscles.
-Neurologists mostly deal with diseases where there is a physical disturbance of the structure of nerve tissue.
+Neurologists mostly deal with diseases where there is a physical disturbance to the structure of nerve tissue.